isomerpages/moe-scgs/_ndlp/On Boarding Process.md

 *   has provided another&nbsp;**Edusave top-up of $200 in May 2021**&nbsp;(as part of the Household Support Package announced in Budget 2021)

 to all eligible Singaporean students in primary and secondary schools.
 This is on top of the&nbsp;**annual $290**&nbsp;credited into the Edusave account for Secondary School students.

-All students will receive a personalised letter with details of Edusave / Giro deduction.&nbsp;

 ### Financial Assistance